DJV22/Hound_PVE/README.md

    -  cd gameserver puts you in the right directory.
 You do not need to use ./linuxgsm.sh, you already did that in the console configuration.
    -  ./mcserver brings up a menu of options.
 You can use the 1-3 letter combination to select from the options offered, such as ./mcserver dt to see current details about the game.
    -  ./mcserver st returns an error: "[ FAIL ] Starting mcserver: Unable to start Whimpercraft"
    -  Now would be a good time to make a snapshot before making changes so you can return to this configuration.
 To do this, go back to Datacenter/pve/whimpercraft:Backup, then select the "Bacup now" button.
-The defaults are fine, just use the "Backup" button offered.
+The defaults are fine, just use the "Backup" button offered
    -  With that safely in hand, we can explore changes and roll them back to this save point as needed.
    -  Depending on the game server, you may have to ask questions for help outside the scope of this tutorial.
 In this case, ~/gamesever/log/console shows the current Java is not up to date with this version of minecraft.
 According to the Minecraft Wiki, the current release of Minecraft uses Java 21.
 This will prevent the server from working, as the installed java is 17, and a default package is not available to update at this time.
    -  A debian package for Java21 is not currently available to me, so I will follow the instructions on the howto for that.